mlee2404/CPSC5210-Group4-TestingProject/out/production/CPSC5210-Group4-TestingProject/README.md

 There is supposedly a slot machine game that is revealed when pressing Select + A at the main menu screen (the word slot will appear atop the screen and the game is said to start after you complete a two player game), but some users have reported that nothing happens after the word "slot" shows up.

-# About This Project

-The purpose of this project is to practice testing and debugging techniques for our own educational purposes.

-Original code created by harirakul can be found via this link: https://github.com/harirakul/Othello/tree/master

 # Prerequisites

     Must have JDK installed to run the program.